gkaissis/PriMIA/docs/Dataset_Description.md

 - All images considered of non-diagnostic quality were removed.
 Example:
 ![](images/removed_images/person1679_bacteria_4448.jpeg)

-The removed images can be found in the `Removed` folder.

-The training set consists of 5163 images, the test set of 624 images.
+The final training set consists of 5163 images, the test set of 624 images.

 The original metadata file was modified to represent the new dataset.
 Labels were encoded as follows: